onlyquake/xonotic-wiki/Git.markdown

 In git you have two ways of combining two branches: You can either merge them, which does exactly what its name suggests: it merges the commits together.
 Or you can rebase the branch.

 Rebasing means that all your changes will be put at the end.
 This works by first collecting and removing all your changes, then replacing your branch with the base branch, then applying all your changes to it.
-Whenever something fails to apply you’ll be asked to fix it, and then issue a <code>git rebase —continue</code>
+Whenever something fails to apply you'll be asked to fix it, and then issue a <code>git rebase -continue</code>

 -   Merging master into me/feature1: \<pre\>git checkout me/feature1
     git merge master\</pre\>